khizarfarooq30/Simple-Pet-Movement/README.md

-Got it!
-I'll start by updating the README with the new features described in these scripts.
-Once you provide the remaining scripts, I'll include those updates as well.
-Here's the initial updated README based on the information provided:

----

 # Simple Pet Movement

 This repository contains scripts for implementing a simple pet movement behavior in Unity.
 The simple approach allows for creating follower objects that mimic the movements of a designated leader object, resulting in a chain-like formation where the leader moves ahead and the followers trail behind.